obnoxious-consequnence/Exam/README.md

 ### What is an activation function?

-The activation function is usually a sigmoid function, either a [Logistic](http://en.wikipedia.org/wiki/Logistic_function) or an [Hyperbolic Tangent](http://mathworld.wolfram.com/HyperbolicTangent.html).
+The activation function is usually a sigmoid function

 ![math3](./img/math3.png)